jasper-software/jasper/joss_paper/paper.md

 The library is also extensible, providing an application programming interface (API) whereby additional user-defined codecs can be employed with the library.
-The JasPer software includes several application programs:
+The JasPer software provides several application programs, including:

   - jasper, an image transcoder program for converting between image formats;
   - imginfo, a program for querying the properties of an image, such as: